Back to blog

 8. Credit card payment form

-What happens if one of your clients or employees needs to change their credit card information?
-To streamline the process, having a Credit Card Payment Form on hand gives clients a quick and easy way to update their payment information.
+If a client or employee needs to change their credit card information, having a Credit Card Payment Form streamlines the process.
+It provides clients a quick and easy way to update their payment information.

 9. Fuel requisition form